 or your favorite rye whiskey

-Wrap a few handfuls of ice cubes in a clean kitchen towel or in a ice bag, and, using a rolling pin or muddler, tap on it until all the ice is broken up and crushed into grape-sized pieces.
+Make The Crushed Ice: Wrap a handful of ice cubes in a clean kitchen towel or in a ice bag, and, using a rolling pin or mallet, tap on it until all the ice is broken up and crushed into grape-sized pieces.
 Place ice in a cocktail glass and set aside.

 This drink is traditionally served up in a cocktail glass but I prefer it over ice because it's too strong for me when served straight!

-Make The Man O' War Cocktail: Fill a cocktail shaker 1/3 full with ice then add the rye or whiskey, Cointreau, sweet vermouth, and lemon juice.
+Make The Man O' War Cocktail: Fill a cocktail shaker halfway with ice cubes then add the bourbon (or rye or whiskey), Cointreau, sweet vermouth, and lemon juice.
 Close and shake until it is thoroughly chilled (almost too cold to touch), at least 20 seconds.
-Taste and add more lime if you want it more tart or more Cointreau if you want it sweeter.
+Taste and add more lemon if you want it more tart or more Cointreau if you want it sweeter.

 This cocktail is traditionally made with bourbon but I prefer it with a less sweet rye or whiskey.